 Google+ got off to a rocky start but it’s now millions of members strong and an easy transition for any business already using Gmail or other Google products.
 Brands can engage directly with customers, segment markets into “circles” and even use the Hangout feature to talk face-to-face with clients.
 If you’re not on Google+ now, you will be eventually.

 Cofoundr began in (where else?) the Bay Area as an exclusive club for entrepreneurs and business owners.
 It’s now an international community of B2B brands and startup owners that regularly hosts real-life events and meetups.
 If you’re interested in connecting with other businesses and industry professionals, this may be a place to scope out.

 Biznik is a site dedicated to providing information and networking opportunities for small business owners.
 It’s a collaborative community that allows members to start discussions, post blog entries, and even photos and it’s a good testing ground if you need feedback on a new idea or product.

 LinkedIn is toeing the line of being one of the “big” social networking sites, but many business owners aren’t using it for business.
 Yes, LinkedIn is great for professional networking, but what about testing the waters of new markets?
 How about communicating in a B2B capacity if you’re a consumer-facing business?
 Maybe you could even land a business partner!
 Don’t count LinkedIn out.

-If you want to be where the millennial are (and what business doesn’t?) you should probably be using Instagram.
+If you want to be where the millennials are (and what business doesn’t?) you should probably be using Instagram.
 Only consider the medium if your business has lots of opportunities for great photos of products, the office, or even people.